Wedding Style • 09/16/2022

 20th-Century America

-The government issues Limitation Order 85 in 1943, which limited dresses to 1 ¾ yard of fabric.
+Many soldiers came back from the front wanting to get married but the war led to a fabric shortage.
+The government issued the Limitation Order 85 in 1943, which limited dresses to 1 3/4 yard of fabric.
 The American Associated of Bridal Manufacturers fought back, lobbying for an exemption.
 They said the dresses boosted the country’s morale.
 They argued that soldiers deserved a traditional wedding.

 Officials lifted the order but the industry still struggled.
 Disrupted trade routes led silk to be inaccessible.
 Since they could no longer get silk to manufacture parachutes, they used nylon.
 This led to the fabric supply diminishing.

 Manufacturers used acetate to produce gowns.
 Some soldiers gave their parachutes to their brides when they came home so they could have a silk dress.
 Those cases led to “parachute weddings.”
+Once things settled down, white wedding gowns symbolized prosperity.

 The Modern White Wedding Dress

-It became a bridal uniform, with many brides staying with the traditional color.
-Some brides like the contrast of wearing a wedding dress on their big day.
+Though brides have more wedding dress color options now, one in five women still prefers a white dress.
+It became a bridal uniform, with many sticking to the tradition.
+Some like the color contrast of a wedding dress on their big day, so they mix white with other tones.
 Others like to coordinate with the photos of their mothers’ and grandmothers’ weddings.
+Many like the traditional color, and how it identifies them as the bride.

 Choosing Your Wedding Dress